Custom filters — Explanation of the message filter fields

 Delete it

-The email is not put in the Trash folder and is completely erased.
-N/A
+The email is permanently erased.
+It is not placed in the Trash folder.

 Using message filters with DreamHost spam filters